-The “sticker price” of a particular tool is the most easily quantifiable cost of analysis — and it’s also where discussion around analytics tools can get hung up.
+The “sticker price” of a particular tool is the most easily quantifiable cost of data analysis — and it’s also where discussion around analytics tools can get stuck.

 Many analytics tools are free — i.e. there is no monthly fee to use them.
 Google Analytics is free.
 FullStory offers a free version, too, as do many other analytics platforms.

-Outside of free tools, there are, of course, paid, subscription-based analytics options.
+Outside of a free tool, there are, of course, paid, subscription-based web analytics software options.
 These paid services can vary dramatically in price depending on lots of factors.

 When estimating the cost of web analytics, “free” or “paid” should only be the beginning.
 Don’t get stuck on the sticker price of a tool — particularly if that price is “free.”